MetricStream/GReaTEST/README.md

 # What is GReaTEST?
-- GReaTEST - Rest API Testing Tool
+- GReaTEST - Rest API Testing Tool developed by MetricStream
 - GReaTEST is a REST testing and API microbenchmarking tool.
 Tests are defined as basic YAML files.
 There is no code required.
 Logic is written and extensible in Groovy.
 - Providies capability to exetend type of security implementation

 # How to Use it?